 Central Nervous System Effects

-Oxybutynin is associated with anticholinergic central nervous system (CNS) effects (see ADVERSE REACTIONS).
+Oxybutynin is associated with anticholinergic central nervous system (CNS) effects [see ADVERSE REACTIONS].
 A variety of CNS anticholinergic effects have been reported, including hallucinations, agitation, confusion and somnolence.
 Patients should be monitored for signs of anticholinergic CNS effects, particularly in the first few months after beginning treatment or increasing the dose.
+Advise patients not to drive or operate heavy machinery until they know how DITROPAN XL® affects them.
 If a patient experiences anticholinergic CNS effects, dose reduction or drug discontinuation should be considered.

 DITROPAN XL® should be used with caution in patients with preexisting dementia treated with cholinesterase inhibitors due to the risk of aggravation of symptoms.

-Reproduction studies with oxybutynin chloride in the mouse, rat, hamster, and rabbit showed no definite evidence of impaired fertility or harm to the animal fetus.
-The safety of DITROPAN XL® administration to women who are or who may become pregnant has not been established.
-Therefore, DITROPAN XL® should not be given to pregnant women unless, in the judgment of the physician, the probable clinical benefits outweigh the possible hazards.
+Reproduction studies with oxybutynin chloride in the mouse, rat, hamster, and rabbit showed no evidence of impaired fertility or harm to the animal fetus.

 It is not known whether oxybutynin is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when DITROPAN XL® is administered to a nursing woman.

-DITROPAN XL® is not recommended in pediatric patients who cannot swallow the tablet whole without chewing, dividing, or crushing, or in children under the age of 6 (See DOSAGE AND ADMINISTRATION).
+DITROPAN XL® is not recommended in pediatric patients who cannot swallow the tablet whole without chewing, dividing, or crushing, or in children under the age of 6.